 The Australian Health Practitioner Regulation Agency

-The Commission (HCCC) is a separate statutory body established under the Health Care Complaints Act 1993 and is an independent health complaints agency that investigates and prosecutes serious complaints about health care in NSW.
+The Commission (HCCC) is a an independent health complaints agency that investigates and prosecutes serious complaints about health care in NSW.
 The Commission deals with complaints concerning the care and treatment provided by health practitioners and health services, including doctors, nurses, pharmacists, dentists, hospitals and other health care providers.

 The Commission and the Medical Council work together as co-regulators.
 A complaint about a doctor or medical student can be made to either organisation.
 When the complaint is received, the Commission and Council meet to assess whether it should be investigated by the Commission or whether the Council should manage the complaint process.

-If it appears a complaint is very serious and could result in a prosecution before the NSW Civil and Administrative Tribunal, the Health Care Complaints Commission will be the investigating body.
+If it appears a complaint is very serious and could result in a prosecution before the NSW Civil and Administrative Tribunal (NCAT), the Health Care Complaints Commission will be the investigating body.

 After an investigation, the Commission may prosecute the most serious complaints in the Tribunal.
 Cases about medical practitioners are dealt with in the Tribunal’s Health Practitioner Division List in the Occupational Division.